fsoubes/FilterRank/doc/rank_filters2.md

 	  end for
 	end for

+In this method the borders are treated with 4 ternary condition.
+The first if condition treat all the left values, while the second,third and last condition are treating respetively down, up and right borders.
+In order to avoid black pixel in the output we're using the available Crop method in the times api.

 For a better understanding of this pseudo code here an example of how it is working[Fig. 4.]